awerlang/angular-easy-masks/README.md

 ## Future Work

-* Provide filter for use on interpolation;
 * Delegate validation to custom services;
-* Publish common masks under a name;
-* Option to remove separator from model value;
 * Raise events on format valid/invalid;
 * Handle optional symbols in input mask;